 Michelle Dunaj made one last trip before she enters hospice on Oct.
 17. The Michigan native who is facing death as a result of leukemia flew to Hawaii.
-But the Transportation Security Administration put a damper on the trip.
+But the Transportation Security Administration put a damper on the vacation.

 A Texas man is upset after he received a letter of condolence from President Barack Obama following the passing of his son, a Marine.
 Tom Logan of Willis, Texas, received a form letter signed by the President.
 Logan expected more.

+Forget the economy; President Barack Obama’s attention has shifted to saving Big Bird.
 Following Mitt Romney’s statement that he would stop the subsidy to PBS, Obama and company have come to Big Bird’s aid.

 In August, political science professors Kenneth Bickers and Michael Berry predicted that Mitt Romney would win the election.
 They have since produced an updated model that gives a new result: an even bigger win for Romney.